 But when you charge premium prices for your specific and defined services and are unwilling to budge on what you’re worth, you will gain tremendous respect in your community.

-The result factor
+The resulting factor

 Lastly, what you are offering to your B2B business clients in return for raising prices?
 If you continue to charge the existing low price, your clients will easily give up on you if some other company offers them the same deal but at lower prices.